 Mahlangu had already shown lot of prospect from the time he got hooked to the sport.
 I 2015 he won the 200m and 400m T42 at the IWAS World Junior Games in Stadskanaal, the Netherlands; a year later at the IWAS Under 23 World Games in Prague, Czech Republic, he won four gold medals and set what was then a new world record in the 400m T42.
 He returned home with the ‘Best Athlete of the Games’ award.

 Sport specific information

-He received the Newcomer of the Year award at the 2016 South African Sports Awards. (sascoc.co.za, 28 Nov 2016)
+He received the Newcomer of the Year award at the 2016 South African Sport Awards. (sascoc.co.za, 28 Nov 2016)

-He was presented with the Best Athlete award at the 2016 IWAS U23 World Games in Prague, Czech Republic. (jumpingkids.org.za, 29 Jul 2016)
+He was presented with the Best Athlete award at the 2016 International Wheelchair and Amputee Sports [IWAS] U23 World Games in Prague, Czech Republic. (jumpingkids.org.za, 29 Jul 2016)

-In 2018 he changed class from T42 to T61 due to the revision of the International Paralympic Committee [IPC] classification system, which groups athletes according to their abilities.
+In 2018 he changed class from T42 to T61 due to a revision of the International Paralympic Committee [IPC] classification system.
 "It hasn't affected me as a person, but it has limited the events in which I am able to compete as the 100m was dropped for the 2019 World Championships and 2020 Olympic Games.
 However, I am hoping that it is the first step to allowing more events for the various amputee classifications.
-We need more events to compete in to grow the sport and more chances to compete.
-If the 100m, 400m or 800m were options, I would target those as well.
+We need more events to compete in to grow the sport and provide more chances to compete.
+If the [T61] 100m, 400m or 800m were options, I would target those as well.
 I am hoping these will be included in future Paralympic Games." (newframe.com, 06 Nov 2019)

 |Men's 200 m T42||Heat 2||2016-09-10||1|